-If you receive your proxy materials through Computershare and (1) you currently receive only one copy of the proxy materials at a shared address but you wish to receive an additional copy of this Proxy Statement and the Annual Report, or any future proxy statement or annual report or (2) you share an address with other beneficial owners who also receive their separate proxy materials through Continental and you wish to request delivery of a single copy of the Annual Report on Form 10-K or the proxy statement to the shared address in the future, please contact Investor Relations at Esperion Therapeutics, Inc., 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108 or call (734) 862-4840.
+If you receive your proxy materials through Computershare and (1) you currently receive only one copy of the proxy materials at a shared address but you wish to receive an additional copy of this Proxy Statement and the Annual Report, or any future proxy statement or annual report or (2) you share an address with other beneficial owners who also receive their separate proxy materials through Continental and you wish to request delivery of a single copy of the Annual Report on Form 10-K or the proxy statement to the shared address in the future, please contact Investor Relations at Esperion Therapeutics, Inc., 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108 or call (734) 887-3903.

-PROPOSAL ONE

-ELECTION OF CLASS I DIRECTORS
+PROPOSAL ONE ELECTION OF CLASS II DIRECTORS

-Number of Directors: Board Structure
+Number of Directors; Board Structure

 Our Board is divided into three staggered classes of directors as nearly equal in number as possible.
-One class is elected each year at the annual meeting of stockholders for a term of three years.
-The term of the Class I directors expires at the Annual Meeting.
-The term of the Class II directors expires at the 2015 annual meeting and the term of the Class III directors expires at the 2016 annual meeting.
+One class is elected each year at the Annual Meeting of stockholders for a term of three years.
+The term of the Class II directors expires at the Annual Meeting.
+The term of the Class III directors expires at the 2016 Annual Meeting and the term of the Class I directors expires at the 2017 Annual Meeting.
 After the initial terms expire, directors are expected to be elected to hold office for a three-year term or until the election and qualification of their successors in office.